top of page

 We’re experiencing the culmination of all our past choices; choices we made from either ignorance or denial.
 What's unfortunate is we didn't choose natural plant fibers over synthetics when we were faced with that decision.

-plastic waste items arranged by colour on the beach sand.
+history of jute - plastic waste items arranged by colour on the beach sand.

 There's enough plastic waste in the ocean to arrange by color.
 That's scary.